ckcollab/ericcarmichael/content/Diablo 2 Botting.md

 packet injecting bot
 </p>

-Clientless bots tracked the entire game state itself, replied to every packet appropriately, and didn't require a game running.
-Now I could run 1000's of bots on a regular computer instead of 2-4 games that soaked up all of the memory/CPU.
+Clientless bots tracked the game state, replied to every packet appropriately, and all without a real game client running.
+Now I could run 1000's of bots on a regular computer instead of 2-4 games that soaked up all of the memory/CPU to display graphics.

 Normally this wouldn't be possible, because most bots required the game to be running to generate the maps.
+One of the secret ingredients to my bot was the ability to generate the game map based on the seed received when you join a game.
-I made an API wrapped around this map generator and that's what made my bots extra special!
+I wrapped an API around this map generator and that's what made my bots extra special!

 I couldn't have done any of this without the amazing reverse engineers who shared their work in the Diablo II hacking community.
 There were entire public wikis